jjvanzon/JJs-Reference-Architecture/aspects.md

 Persistence
 -----------

-To access a data store (usually a database), `JJ.Framework.Data` will be used.
-Through that framework you can access data using different underlying persistence technologies, such as NHibernate and Entity Framework or even flat files or XML.
+To access a data store (usually a database), [`JJ.Framework.Data`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data) will be used.
+Through that framework you can access data using different underlying persistence technologies, such as [`NHibernate`](api.md#nhibernate) and [`Entity Framework`](#entity-framework) or even flat files or [`XML`](api.md#xml).
 The framework gives you a single interfacing regardless of the underlying persistence technology, loosely coupling the business logic and front-ends from the way you store your data.

 The main interface of the framework is `IContext`.